CloudNativeGBB/arc-k8s-demos/docs/apply-cluster-baseline.md

 ### Log Analytics Pre-Config

 To deploy Azure Monitor for Containers we'll need to have a Log Analytics workspace to target which has the Container Insights solution installed.
-After creating this we'll need to grab the workspace ID and Key, which will be used in the HelmRelease.
+After creating this we'll need to grab the workspace ID and Key which will be used in the HelmRelease.
 For details on how to setup Log Analytics you can follow the [Configure hybrid Kubernetes clusters with Azure Monitor for containers](https://docs.microsoft.com/en-us/azure/azure-monitor/insights/container-insights-hybrid-setup) (Note: In the hybrid cluster setup for Log Analytics, you can stop before the 'Install the chart' step, as we'll install the chart via our Arc configuration.)

 Once you have your workspace, you need to grab the access key.